 Before discussing how to get a California Mortgage Company License, we need to first discuss what type of mortgage license you should get.
 There are three (3) different types of Mortgage Company Licenses offered in California.
-The Bureau of Real Estate offers the California Bureau of Real Estate (BRE) Corporate License with the Nationwide Mortgage Licensing System (NMLS) Company Endorsement.
-The Department of Business Oversight (DBO) offers two different types of mortgage company licenses, the California Finance Lender License (CFL) and the California Residential Mortgage Lender License (CRML).
+The Bureau of Real Estate offers the California Department of Real Estate (DRE) Corporate License with the Nationwide Mortgage Licensing System (NMLS) Company Endorsement.
+The Department of Financial Protection and Innovation (DFPI) formerly the Department of Business Oversight (DBO) offers two different types of mortgage company licenses, the California Financing Law License (CFL) and the California Residential Mortgage Lender License (CRML).
 All three of these license types have different requirements for approval and allow different activities.
 It is very important to decide up front what license works best for you, so let’s take a look and compare each of them.
 I’ll be using a lot of acronyms, so refer to the above paragraph if you’re not sure what each acronym means.

 Minimum Net Worth

 Net Worth is the company’s assets minus the company’s liabilities.
 Each license type has different minimum net worth required for approval.

 The DRE License has no minimum net worth requirement.
 The CRML License has a $250,000 minimum net worth requirement, which must be audited by a CPA.
 The CFL License has a $250,000 minimum net worth requirement if the company is funding residential mortgage loans and $50,000 if the company is brokering residential mortgage loans.
 If the company is only originating commercial mortgage loans and non-secured loans, then the minimum net worth for the CFL License is only $25,000.
 Financials for CFL do not need to be audited.

 Following are some of the other major requirements and barriers for each license type.
 You’ll notice that they are all very different in what they require.